Floorp-Projects/Floorp/xpcom/docs/stringguide.rst

 * ``nsLiteral[C]String`` which should rarely be constructed explicitly but usually through the ``""_ns`` and ``u""_ns`` user-defined string literals.
-  ``nsLiteral[C]String`` is trivially constructible and destructible, and therefore does not emit construction/destruction code when stored in statics, as opposed to the other string classes.
+  ``nsLiteral[C]String`` is trivially constructible and destructible, and therefore does not emit construction/destruction code when stored in static, as opposed to the other string classes.

 The Major String Classes